thomaslauber/thomaslauber.github.io/index.md

 title: About me
 excerpt: "A minimal Jekyll theme for your blog by designer Michael Rose."
 tags: [Jekyll, theme, responsive, blog, template]
-image:
-  feature: rooftop_view.jpg
 ---

-{% include _toc.html %}

-My name is Dieuwke Hupkes.
+My name is Thomas Lauber.
 The first question that many people ask me when they meet me is _How do I pronounce your name?_ So, here goes.
 My (first) name comes from a small province in the north of the Netherlands, called Frisia, where they speak Frisian.
 For those that can read it: the phonetic transcription of my name is *dju'kǝ*.
 The first part is pronounced more or less exactly as the English word "duke" in British English (d-you-k), the second syllable sounds like "uh".